shikha-16/Women-in-Technology/README.md

 #### 1. WIT Community
 Women In Technology [WIT](https://mywit.org/) empowers girls and women to excel in science, technology, engineering, the arts, and math (STEAM) from the classroom to the boardroom.
 We do this by providing female students in middle school, high school, and college with education, exposure, and experience.
 By sharing the stories of successful professionals across the STEAM fields, we encourage all generations of girls and women to write their future.
-### GirlScript
-[GirlScript](https://www.girlscript.tech/home) is working to change lives by imparting tech education and relevant skills.
-GirlScript is a non-profit project to support women in technology.
-We do it by imparting skills online and offline.

 #### 2. Women Who Code
 When you become a part of [Women Who Code](https://www.womenwhocode.com/) you gain access to programs and services that are designed to help you step up your tech career.
 We have over 200,000 members who are career-aged tech professionals operating at each level of the industry.